ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sofar-sounds-tickets-giveaway.markdown

   \ playing until you get there, so come with an open mind and enjoy the show!"
 section3-content: "<p>Attend one of their amazing secret concerts, and it could be\
   \ the best plan of your weekend!</p>\r\n<p>Thanks to NME AAA and Sofar Sounds we\
-  \ are offering 5 pairs of tickets to a Sofar Sounds concert of your choice anywhere\
+  \ are offering 20 pairs of tickets to a Sofar Sounds concert of your choice anywhere\
   \ in the UK.</p> \r\n<p>At Sofar Sounds, everyone's a winner.
 If you don’t get selected\
   \ to win the tickets, you’ll still receive 20% off tickets!
 Enter the form below\
   \ for a chance to win.</p>\r\n<p>Good luck!</p>"
-entry-title: "Win one of 5 pairs of tickets to a Sofar Sounds secret performance in\
+entry-title: "Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
-  \ the UK!"
+  \ in the UK!"
-entry-content: "Enter the draw to win one of 5 pairs of tickets to a Sofar Sounds\
+entry-content: "Enter the draw to win one of 20 pairs of tickets to a Sofar Sounds\
   \ secret concert of your choice by completing the form below before 23:59 on 19th\
   \ of September 2018."
 has-winner: false
-prize-description: "One of 5 pairs of tickets to a Sofar Sounds secret performance\
+prize-description: "One of 20 pairs of tickets to a Sofar Sounds secret performance\
   \ & the exclusive offer for NME AAA: GE (Guaranteed Entry) + Discount (20%)."
 prize-restrictions: "Winner is responsible for any transport costs to/from the event."
 special-conditions: "The winners will be contacted the day after the competition closes\